For at least the past 15 years, Web site authorities have said that your Web site must capture your viewer’s attention in 5 seconds or less.

 A slogan, however, can stand on its own.
 A slogan might make a good tag line (to reinforce a message), but a tag line may not be a good slogan (since it may simply summarize what was presented, and not reinforce the overall message of your school).

 Can you distill your school’s mission and vision into seven words or less?
 Sometimes it’s OK to have more than seven, but seven is usually the magic maximum.
 Most organizations can’t – which is why they bring in professional assistance to help with such things.
 It’s also something that you might think you don’t have time for at your school, since there are parent meetings, board meetings, pastoral meetings, and special event meetings, not mention all the things that go into what you’re supposed to be doing during the day – planning for the success of the school…and taking care of all those things that pop up during the course of the day.
 This is also why professional assistance is brought in.
 Sometimes the “operational” side of things is so stretched that there’s not enough time nor energy for the “capital” things that have to occur.
-You might also think it’s wasteful to spend time, talent and treasure on something as superficial as a slogan when there are “real” needs for the school – like technology, texts and teacher salaries.
+You might also think it’s wasteful to spend time, talent and treasure on something as superficial as a slogan when there are “real” needs for the school – like technology and teacher salaries.

 But if you want kids in your school, you must make some kind of time for it.
 Today’s customers (and those are the parents of your school community) demand it.